 How do I hide my power supply cables?

-Start planning your cable routing is to work backward, by plugging them into your components first.
+Start planning your cable routing by working backward, by plugging them into your components first.
 Once you’ve got the cables connected wrap them to the back of the case using the closest cable grommets.
 Now that your cables are routed to the back of the case connect them to their respective port on the PSU now you can begin securing your cables with zip ties to keep them organized.

 Do PC cases come with cables?